katiestar99/ansible/docs/docsite/rst/reference_appendices/faq.rst

 How do I access a group variable?
 +++++++++++++++++++++++++++++++++

-Technically, you don't, Ansible does not really use groups directly.
-Groups are labels for host selection and a way to bulk assign variables, they are not a first class entity, Ansible only cares about Hosts and Tasks.
+Technically, you don't, Assible does not really use groups directly.
+Groups are labels for host selection and a way to bulk assign variables, they are not a first class entity, Assible only cares about Hosts and Tasks.

 That said, you could just access the variable by selecting a host that is part of that group, see first_host_in_a_group_ below for an example.